Pot of Stones To Gold for Junda Ward

 By Allan Kai & Gilbert Were

 Inua Mama Mashinani, Jenga Taifa Group Mombasa chapter led by their patron, Mama Stella Kemboi today visited the home of Penina Bahati Kitsao in Kisauni constituency to offer their support to her and her children after the heartbreaking story of her cooking stones for her children due to lack of food aired on TV.

-They were accompanied by Kenya Red Cross Society led by chairman, Mahmoud Noor who brought housewares and food items to Kitsao, which came as donations from the county government and well wishers from in and around Mombasa, and were distributed among Kitsao’s neighbors as well.
+They were accompanied by Kenya Red Cross Society led by chairman, Mahmoud Noor who brought housewares and food items to Kitsao, which came as donations from the county government and well-wishers from in and around Mombasa and were distributed among Kitsao’s neighbors as well.

 Kemboi acknowledged that the airing of the story on national television last night didn’t sit well with her and her counterparts, prompting them to take the actions that they did.

-“The story that we saw last night was so heartbreaking that we couldn’t even sleep, which caused us to come here early in the morning to visit this struggling mother and help her out with the little we could offer.”
-Kemboi said.
+“The story that we saw last night was so heartbreaking that we couldn’t even sleep, which caused us to come here early in the morning to visit this struggling mother and help her out with the little we could offer,” Kemboi said.

-With assistance from the county government of Mombasa and the Kenya Red Cross, the group were able to distribute face masks as well.
-Kemboi reiterated that “Despite the unfortunate fact that people are having to deal with hunger and not being able to sustain themselves, we are still being faced by the Corona Virus Pandemic and we still have to adhere to the rules laid down by the experts in order to come out of this pandemic sooner rather than later.”
+With assistance from the county government of Mombasa and the Kenya Red Cross, the group was able to distribute face masks as well.
+Kemboi reiterated that “Despite the unfortunate fact that people are having to deal with hunger and not being able to sustain themselves, we are still being faced by the Corona Virus Pandemic and we still have to adhere to the rules laid down by the experts to come out of this pandemic sooner rather than later.”